 Cartaro is a geo-enabled Content Management System (CMS) to manage and publish geospatial and non-geospatial content.

-When you open the Cartaro page, you will see the screen above.
-The front page contains an example map with capital cities.
+When the Cartaro page is opened, you will see the screen below.
+The front page contains a global map with capital cities as an example.

-You can return to the Front Page anytime by clicking on the home icon in the upper left corner.
+You can return to the front page anytime by click on the home icon in the upper left corner.

-Content types are describing the fields and the structure of a specific kind of content (e.g. the content type Capital contains the fields name and location).
-To create a new content type, just follow the steps below.
+Content types and fields define the structure of a specific content (e.g. the content type Capital contains the fields “name” and “location” to generate content elements for the respective capitals displayed on the map).
+To create a new content type, follow the steps below.

 You can now also access the geospatial fields of your content type via WFS or WMS with other applications (e.g. with QGis)

-After creating your content type you can now add as many elements of this type as you want.
+After creating your content type and configuring GeoServer and OpenLayers you can now add as many content elements of this type as you want.

 Only one geometry per content element can be drawn in our example configuration.
 Create additional content elements to add more polygons.